-New Construction on via Marina
+New Construction on

-the Maschio Angioino
+Maschio Angioino (Angevin

-the way to the industrial port at the other end.
+the industrial port at the other end.

-drive east along via Marina, the immediate
+and walk or drive east along via Marina, the

 immediate impression is of new buildings and ongoing

 construction picking its way east, bit by bit, to